WeatheredCoppr/Public-Downloads/README.md

 ## How to Download Files

-- Anyone can click on a file in the repository and use the **Download** button, or right-click the file link and select **Save link as...**.
+- Anyone can click on a file in the repository and use the Download button, or right-click the file link and select Save link as...
 - Direct links to raw files are available via the "Raw" button on individual file pages.

 ## Example

-- See `example.txt` for a sample public file download
+- See example.txt for a sample public file download.